PeterR22/CompSci204-Assignment-1/ReadMe Assignment 1.txt

 Figure 1: ERD for Library Database
 ERD Diagram
+Client Table has a 0 to many relationship with the Borrower Table.
+Borrower Table has a 1 to many relationship with the Client Table.
+Book Table has a 0 to many relationship with the Borrower Table.
+Borrower tables has a 0 to 1 relationship with the Book Table.
+Author Table has a 1 to many relationship with the Book Table.

 B. Populate your database with the sample set of data given to you in the tables below the assignment prompts.